kmarekspartz/kyle.marek-spartz.org/posts/2013-12-18-singular-dispatch-and-update.md

 ---
 title: Singular Dispatch and Update
 tags: python
+description: Providing more implementations for a singular dispatch method
 ---

 In my earlier [singular dispatch post](/posts/2013-12-12-pattern-matching-and-singular-dispatch-in-python.html), I suggested that the `update` method of the `singular_dispatch` class is quite useful.
 One place I'm using it is for an implementation of [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck) in Python[^1].